Allow optional parameter in String#strip and related

 String#strip is cleaner to read.
 It's probably faster too, since we don't have to initialize a regex state machine.

-Updated by herwinw (Herwin Quarantainenet) almost 4 years ago
+Updated by herwinw (Herwin Quarantainenet) about 4 years ago

 The concrete use case that I got was that I wanted to replace all trailing whitespace, but leave tabs/newlines etc untouched.
 The current code looks like this: